- Swedish Railway Models

 Introduced 1959 as a seven-seater estate, this model had a 2-stroke engine with 3 in-line cylinders.
 A standard 4 cylinder model (with body refinements) was produced later.

-- NEO produces a highly detailed metal model of the earlier 95 estate.
+- NEO produced a highly detailed metal model of the earlier 95 estate.

 Introduced 1960 as a 2-door sedan with three cylinders in line, 2-stroke engine.
-It was a development of the model 93, but was more closely based on the model 95 estate, technically.
+It was a development of the model 93, but was more closely based technically, on the model 95 estate.
 It was later fitted with a V4 engine, based on the design used by Ford in their Taunus model.
-There are design changes between the 2-stroke and V4 cars.
+There are design changes between the 2-stroke and V4 cars, and further visual differences between different V4 specifications.

 - Eko has produced a model of the 2-stroke 96 for a number of years, but this is of very poor quality.